BRIC 2026 archive

 - Web of Science Research Intelligence workshop with Marisa Ruccolo from Clarivate

-- From Research to Policy: An Introduction to Overton, with Nathalie Cornée from Overton
+- From Research to Policy: An Introduction to Overton, with Nathalie Cornée from Overton [PDF]

 - Using AI for Research Impact, with by Mike Taylor, Emily Hart from Digital Science